 It's time to relax.
 The hard work is done.

 Once you submit the FAFSA, the government will crunch the numbers and determine your EFC.
 Again, this is how much you and your parents (if you're a dependent) are expected to pitch in toward tuition.
 You'll receive that number in a Student Aid Report (SAR) either via email or postal mail.
 It should arrive anywhere from 3-10 days after you submit the form.

 However, the process isn't done quite yet.
-The colleges you have listed on the FAFSA will also get your SAR so they can put together a financial aid package that can include both federal and nonfederal assistance.
+The colleges you have listed on the FAFSA are also sent your SAR so they can put together a financial aid package that can include both federal and nonfederal assistance.
 You should then receive a financial aid award letter from each institution that has accepted you.
 Review what each school has to offer and follow the instructions to enroll in your chosen college and accept the financial aid.